 A 30 year old UK based retail furniture manufacturer was reconstructing fitting room of a prominent retail store chain.
 The biggest challenge was to interpret design intent in readily available concept sketches and develop geometrically accurate manufacturing drawings for enhanced manufacturability.

-Hitech CAD engineers partnered with the designer to develop drawings that went back and forth until finalization of product drawings.
+Hitech CAD engineers partnered with the designer to develop drawings that went from design engineers to shop floor and back to design engineers to finalize production drawings.
 A set of manufacturing drawings, packing and unpacking information for transit, assembly drawings and installation guides were also shipped to the client that led to reduction in 45% of the costs during transportation, 70% shorter design cycle and 60% design reduction costs due to offshoring.Read Complete Case Study →

 All these can be a quick finish task if the design produces site drawings to scale and layout for already existing furniture to facilitate quick manufacturing.
 CAD drawings give insights to the designers when reworking on the fit-outs or new furniture that complements the existing ones.
 They not only give a comprehensive idea about complete layout but also establish better coordination between architects, space owner, the industrial design engineer, manufacturer and the shopfitter.

 Shop fits-outs that are engineered for modularity, flexibility, and interactivity are in demand for brands to compete in the market.
+Many times store owners show 3D data of the store rooms and spaces to help designer plan the layout accurately.
 It is a well-known fact that retail spaces are shrinking.
 Inch by inch, shops become smaller while number by number, merchandise variety grows larger.
 The graph below gives an insight into the changing store space patters across the US.
 This area is further compacted slowly.

 Under such circumstances, shop owners seek furniture sets that perform multi-tasks and can be adjusted as per the need without much expertise.
 As a result, the retailers need furniture suppliers to get innovative solutions to maximize space utilization including aspects such as modularity, flexibility, etc. Industrial furniture designers and CAD drafters are valuable resources to create right CAD drawings for bespoke joinery setting out on site.